 It’s back to school time!
 Which means a quiet household, a return to a regular schedule and PAPER, PAPER, PAPER!
 You’re about to be inundated with forms, requests, and save-the-date letters.
-Use this guise to set up a system to organize school year papers now so you’ll have the information that you need, when you need it.
-Don’t be the parent who has no idea what is going on, finds out at the last minute, then has to move heaven and earth to be at school or get a certain school supply for their child.
+Use this guide to set up a system to organize school year papers now so you’ll have the information that you need, when you need it.
+Know exactly what is going on at your child’s school, which form to sign and when.
 With a little preparation, you’ll be the parent who has it all under control.

 Organize School Year Papers